 “It’s all right,” Misato answered.
 “Come on in!”

 Kensuke went to the hallway and grabbed more chairs for everyone, while Hikari gently eased Toji into a chair as he fussed.
 She then sat next to him, reaching over and holding his hand.
 Asuka stood while waiting for a new chair.

 “So what brings you guys here?” asked Misato as she fed Pen Pen food from her tray.

 Toji and Hikari looked at each other and sighed deeply in relief.
 “We have had way too much excitement in the last week,” Hikari said.

 “Apparently the government didn't get the news that I am no longer an EVA pilot,” Toji said.
 “They tried to 'off' me in Osaka-2 about three days ago.”

 Both Misato and Asuka gasped in shock.
 “What?!”
 Misato cried.

 “Yeah,” Hikari said, squeezing her boyfriend's hand.
-“He would have been gone if it hadn't been for that English girl Mary and those people in the Alliance.”
+“He would have been gone if it hadn't been for that English girl Mari and those people in the Alliance.”

-“Do you mean that Mary saved you?”
+“Do you mean that Mari saved you?”
 Asuka asked.

 “Yeah,” Kensuke replied dreamily as he brought in two more chairs.
 “She's awesome!”